jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 * description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
 He is very concerned about lossing potential users because of waiting time.
 ---
 ## Briefing
-  We presented a prototype of an interface of an touchscreen at a restaurant table, on which a prompt would show, notifying customers that they had a chance to win a special offer.
-The purpose of the presentation is to see whether the customer is willing to do certain tasks, such as eating faster, provided some incentive.
+Hello, thank you for participating.
+We are currently trying to redesign how potential customers have to wait for seats in full restaurants during peak hours.
+We believe can be achieved is one option.
+The purpose of this test is to see whether the customer is willing to eat faster given some incentive.

-  The presentation was done after some micro-iteration with the feeback given by other peers in the class.
-The background behind this prototype is that direct request to eat faster can be intrusive.
-Direct request can undermine the overall dining experience.
-So we’ve tried to circumvent this potential intrusion by using the roulette, the wheel-of-fortune.
-Customer is expected to get the feeling as if they have done some work to get the incentive for their own good.
+Before we precede to testing, please imagine yourself dining at a table of busy and famous restaurant.
+And at one side of the table, there is a iPad.
+Imagine that this paper prototype is the iPad.
+A prompt would show while you are dining and you will be asked to certain tasks.

 ---
 ## Tasks